 Currently serving are (in alphabetical order; a ‘*’ symbol indicates this is a voting member):

-Amanda is the FSHD Society’s Director of Research and Patient Engagement.
-She brings deep expertise in biomedical research, including in clinical studies and clinical trials administration, scientific engagement and communication, and project management.
-Prior to joining the FSHD Society, she worked at the University of Colorado Anschutz Medical Campus for 12 years as a research scientist, development manager, and program director.
+Amanda joined the FSHD Society in July 2022 after having been involved as a volunteer Chapter Director, writer, and fundraiser for over four years.
+As the Society’s Director of Research and Patient Engagement, Amanda brings deep professional expertise in biomedical research, including in clinical studies and clinical trials administration, scientific engagement and communication, and project management.
+Prior to joining the FSHD Society, she worked at the University of Colorado Anschutz Medical Campus for 12 years in the fields of cancer and Down syndrome as a research scientist, development manager, and program director.
 In 2016, Amanda’s husband was diagnosed with FSHD, spurring her personal and now professional drive to serve and empower the FSHD community and advance research towards treatments and a cure.
+Amanda earned her BA in Molecular Biology from Scripps College in Claremont, CA, and her MBA in Bioinnovation and Entrepreneurship from the University of Colorado Denver in Denver, CO.

 Andrew has been a leader in FSHD advocacy for several years, originally being Vice President of MD UK and in 2010 became a Board Trustee and Treasurer.
 In leading a fundraising initiative on FSH, Andrew recognised the importance of patient registries as part of the preparation for clinical trials and was instrumental in establishing the UK FSHD registry at the University of Newcastle Upon Tyne.
 Andrew is a also patient representative in FSHD UK.